How realistic is Bangladesh's climate prosperity plan? | DW | 03.11.2021

 "We will empower banks to offer favorable terms to fossil fuel-free infrastructure projects, and pursue co-operation with developed nations in areas such as green hydrogen," she wrote.

-Kamruzzaman Majumder, a Bangladeshi environmentalist, says there will be a strong emphasis on the transfer of technology using green financing in the country.
+Kamruzzaman Majumder, a Bangladeshi environmentalist, told DW that there will be a strong emphasis on the transfer of technology using green financing in the country.

-"Bangladesh wants to take the economic opportunity climate change has created," Majumder told DW from Glasgow.
+"Bangladesh wants to take the economic opportunity climate change has created," Majumder said from Glasgow.

-Economist Fahmida Khatun also says Bangladesh will focus on green technology in the coming decades.
+Economist Fahmida Khatun also told DW that Bangladesh will focus on green technology in the coming decades.

-"From agriculture to industry or from energy production to reducing carbon emission, the implementation of efficient and greener technology will be the key for development," she told DW.
+"From agriculture to industry or from energy production to reducing carbon emission, the implementation of efficient and greener technology will be the key for development," she said.
 "But Bangladesh will need a huge investment," she added.

 Bangladesh hopes that more developing nations will adopt such plans in coming years, led by members of the CVF.

-Bangladesh currently spends around $2 billion annually on climate change-related adaptation measures with 75% of the money coming from domestic sources.
+Bangladesh currently spends about $2 billion annually on climate change-related adaptation measures, with 75% of the money coming from domestic sources.
 The country would need almost three times that amount as adaptation finance by 2050 to achieve its climate goals.

 "First of all, access to the climate fund promised by the developed countries is already a tough job.
-It is slow, bureaucratic and jolted with other development funds," said Khatun.
+It is slow, bureaucratic and jolted with other development funds," Khatun said.

 CVF countries demanded a release of the fund as 50:50 for mitigation and adaptation measures.